argoproj/applicationset/docs/Generators.md

 ### Filters

 Filters allow selecting which repositories to generate for.
-Filters are additive, specifying none will template every repository and each filter added will pare that down.
-If multiple filters are present, either in a single entry or multiple, the filter behavior is an AND of all.
-If at least one is NOT true, the repository will not be included.
+Each filter can declare one or more conditions, all of which must pass.
+If multiple filters are present, any can match for a repository to be included.
+If no filters are specified, all repositories will be processed.

 ```yaml
 apiVersion: argoproj.io/v1alpha1